chrisdburr/chrisdburr.github.io/content/current-projects.md

 tags:
   - list
 ---
 On this page, you can find a list of my current projects.
-Details of my [[previous projects]] are also available.
+Details of my [[previous-projects]] are also available.

 ## Trustworthy and Ethical Assurance
 Coming soon.